Do you know the benefits of chewing gum on your stomach?

 Here is why:

 Constantly chewing on your gum increases the flow of saliva in your mouth, wich promotes frequent swallowing.
-Smooth muscles in your throat push escaped stomach acid back down every time that your swallow.
+Smooth muscles in your throat push down escaped stomach acid every time that your swallow.

-Healthy saliva has a higher PH than water, which means that it is a base liquid.
-When base saliva meets acid from your stomach, it gets neutralized by a chemical reaction.
+Swallowed saliva neutralizes your stomach acid with a chemical reaction.
 Therefore, your saliva acts as a natural antacid to stop heartburn.

 When you are chewing a tasty bubble gum, your mouth thinks you are eating.
 Your salivary glands produce lots of digestive enzymes, that end up your stomach after swallowing.
 Once arrived, they assist and speed up digestion.